pivotal/docs-tap/install-gitops/eso.hbs.md

 <!-- TODO: use markdown-generated anchor values to ease navigating within VS Code (and validating links). -->

-This topic describes how to install Tanzu Application Platform through GitOps with secrets managed in an external secrets store.
+This topic tells you how to install Tanzu Application Platform (commonly known as TAP) through GitOps with secrets managed in an external secrets store.
 To decide which approach to use, see [Choosing SOPS or ESO](reference.hbs.md#choosing-sops-or-eso).

 Tanzu GitOps Reference Implememtation (RI) does not support changing the secrets management strategy for a cluster.